saikrishnavadali05/daily-learn/docs/Artificial-Intelligence/chatgpt-lovable-difference.md

 | Output              | Dynamic conversation         | React source code for UI              |
 | Use Case            | Wide domain                  | UI design & frontend prototyping      |

----

-Understood, Sai Krishna!
-I’ll include your question at the beginning without using the line "❓ **Your Question:**" from now on.

----

 ### ✅ **Comparison of Architecture: ChatGPT vs Lovable.dev**
 **Architectural difference of both?** (ChatGPT vs Lovable.dev)

----

 #### 1. **Purpose & Scope**